apache/accumulo-docker/README.md

 # Apache Accumulo Docker Image

-**This is currently a work in progress that depends on unreleased features of Accumulo and will not be ready for use until after Accumulo 2.0.0 is released.**  Sometime after Accumulo 2.0.0 is released this project will make its first release.
-Eventually, this will project will create a `apache/accumulo` image at DockerHub.
+This is the first release of this project.
+Eventually, this project will create an `apache/accumulo` image at DockerHub.
 Until then, you will need to build your own image.
 The master branch of this repo creates a Docker image for Accumulo 2.0+.
 If you want to create a Docker image for Accumulo 1.9, there is a [1.9 branch](https://github.com/apache/accumulo-docker/tree/1.9) for that.